 More than 50 species of trees and shrubs are showcased in the Lied Lodge Parking Lot Arboretum.
 The grounds are maintained with minimal use of herbicides and pesticides.

-Arbor Day Farm has 180 antique apple trees, representing 165 different varieties.
-Here you can find both a living record of some of the finest known apples as well as a genetic repository that may one day help create varieties well-suited to a changing climate.
+Arbor Day Farm has a large collection of antique apple trees that offers a glimpse into the past of early apple cultivation.
 The orchards use Integrated Pest Management (IPM), relying primarily on nonchemical means (controlling climate, food sources, and building entry points) to prevent and manage pest infestation.
 Pesticides are used only as a last resort when pests fail to succumb to more conservative methods.

 Windbreaks slow the wind, help retain moisture, protect valuable topsoil, and serve as corridors for wildlife.
 Farmstead and field windbreaks are both visible demonstrations at Arbor Day Farm.